skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 | missing_context                  | Impossible to understand the intent unless more information is provided (bot prompt or previous state etc.)                                                                                   |
 | wrong_retag                      | The new label after re-tagging is wrong.
 This is not a cause but it allows to capture confusing intents after rechecks.                                                                                                                                                      |
 * since our intent classifiers were not multi-label, we wanted to capture the total % of multiple intent scenarios.\
-We observed that the label noise patterns for each client were quite different.
+We observed that the label noise patterns for each of our clients were quite different, which made the problem of generalizing label noise prediction even more difficult.

 ## Conclusion

+To conclude, we quantified how using datamaps helps in reducing effort taken to clean our existing train sets.
+We also correlated this reduced cleaning effort with the expected improvement in model performance with the help of some plots.